-We have audited the Financial Report, of the Vision Australia Limited (the Company) and its controlled entities (the Group).
+We have audited the Financial Report, of Vision Australia Limited (the Company) and its controlled entities (the Group).

-In our opinion, the accompanying Financial Report of the Group is in accordance with Division 60 of the Australian Charities and Not-for-profits Commission (ACNC) Act 2012, including:
+In our opinion, the accompanying Financial Report of the Group is in accordance with Division 60 of the Australian Charities and Notfor-profits Commission (ACNC) Act 2012 and sections 23(1)(d) and 24B of the Charitable Fundraising Act (NSW) 1991, including:

-- giving a true and fair view of the Group's financial position as at 30 June 2021, and of its financial performance and its cash flows for the year ended on that date; and
+- giving a true and fair view of the Group's financial position as at 30 June 2022, and of its financial performance and its cash flows for the year ended on that date; and

-- ii. complying with Australian
+- ii. complying with Australian Accounting

-Accounting Standards Reduced

-Disclosure Requirements and
+Standards Simplified Disclosure

-Division 60 of the Australian
+Framework and Division 60 of the

-Charities and Not-for-profits
+Australian Charities and Not-for-profits

-Commission Regulation 2013.
+Commission Regulation 2013 (ACNCR)

+and section 21 of the Charitable

+Fundraising Regulation (NSW) 2021.